Beginner Gardening Tips!

 Plant rows of peas next to your trellis.
 As the plants grow, train them to grow up on the trellis.
 This makes harvesting peas much easier!
 Promise!

 Beets are another easy vegetable for your first garden.
 They grow best in cooler temperatures, so plant them during the early spring months.
+I always plant my peas, beets and lettuce at the same time.

 Carrots are another one of my favorite vegetables to grow!
 You can get so many sweet, crunchy carrots from just a handful of baby seeds.